HHY1111/PCB-class/03-sensors/README.md

   Serial.print(" ℃\n");
 }
 ```
+Room temperature and humidity
 ![Room temperature and humidity](https://github.com/HHY1111/PCB-class-2023/blob/main/03-sensors/DHT11%20Temperature%20and%20Humidity%20Sensor-photos/temperature%20and%20humidity%20sensor/4.jpeg)

+Temperature and humidity both elevated when holding the sensor with a wet hand
 ![Temperature and humidity both elevated when holding the sensor with a wet hand](https://github.com/HHY1111/PCB-class-2023/blob/main/03-sensors/DHT11%20Temperature%20and%20Humidity%20Sensor-photos/temperature%20and%20humidity%20sensor/5.jpeg)

+Temperature and humidity will be changed accordingly in the serial monitor
 ![Temperature and humidity will be changed accordingly in the serial monitor
 ](https://github.com/HHY1111/PCB-class-2023/blob/main/03-sensors/DHT11%20Temperature%20and%20Humidity%20Sensor-photos/temperature%20and%20humidity%20sensor/3.png)